![]() |

 By Mara Betsch

-Anywhere from 33% to 75% of people with rheumatoid arthritis (RA) feel that there are some foods that make symptoms, such as stiff and painful joints, better or worse.
+Anywhere from 33% to 75% of people with rheumatoid arthritis (RA) feel that some foods make symptoms, such as stiff and painful joints, better or worse.

 However, the scientific evidence is spotty.